endurantgames/cosmiclegends/src/glossary.md

 Might
 :   A measure of a hero's energy levels; using Power Stunts costs Might, and a low Might total reflects fatigue.
 Heroes start Volume 1 with 10 Might. (*Scatter* in Harmony Drive.)

-Motivations
-:   A list of a hero's unique motivations.
-When a hero acts in accordance with an item in their Motivations, they mark it off and add two dice to their skill roll. (*Key* in Harmony Drive.)

 Move
 :   A fictional action taken by the hero that usually includes a roll of the dice to resolve. (*Action* in Harmony Drive.)